Sagamore-creator/CodePay/README.md

 Request types available for this endpoint:
 - GET (/user) - returns all User instances (all resources available for this endpoint)
-- GET (/user/id) - this should be used for user authentication.
+- GET (/user/{id}) - this should be used for user authentication.
 You will provide user id that you are trying to authenticate and API will make a response for you which includes accessToken and expiration time in seconds.
 After the specified seconds, you will need to re-authenticate in your app (renew accessToken by making a request to this endpoint again).
 In real world we would use real authentication based on username and password, but since we are limited with API functionality, this will suffice
 - POST (/user) - saves User, specified in request body, to endpoint resources (increasing its count towards 100).
 If any of the fields in the request body will be empty or mispelled, mockapi.io will pre-fill these values for you - keep that in mind and double-check if you are sending what you think
-- PUT (/user/id) - updates User with specific id with values, provided in request body
+- PUT (/user/{id}) - updates User with specific id with values, provided in request body
-- DELETE (/user/id) - deletes User with specifiec id from endpoint resources
+- DELETE (/user/{id}) - deletes User with specified id from endpoint resources
 ---
 **/account**
 - id (unique object ID in range 1-100, provided by mockapi.io)
 - phoneNumber (String)
 - currency (String, e.g. EUR, NOK etc)
-- balance (Number)
+- balance (NSDecimal)

 Request types available for this endpoint:
 - GET (/account) - returns all Account instances (all resources available for this endpoint)
-- GET with ID (/account/id) - returns Account with specified id
+- GET with ID (/account/{id}) - returns Account with specified id
 - POST (/account) - saves Account, specified in request body, to endpoint resources (increasing its count towards 100).
 If any of the fields in the request body will be empty or mispelled, mockapi.io will pre-fill these values for you - keep that in mind and double-check if you are sending what you think
-- PUT (/account/id) - updates Account with specified id with values, provided in request body
+- PUT (/account/{id}) - updates Account with specified id with values, provided in request body
-- DELETE (/account/id) - deletes Account with specified id from endpoint resources
+- DELETE (/account/{id}) - deletes Account with specified id from endpoint resources
 ---
 **/transaction**
 - id (unique object ID in range 1-100, provided by mockapi.io)
 - senderId (String)
 - receiverId (String)
-- amount (Number)
+- amount (NSDecimal)
 - currency (String)
-- createdOn (Number, unix timestamp)
+- createdOn (Int, unix timestamp)
 - reference (String, purpose of the transaction)

 Request types available for this endpoint:
 - GET (/transaction) - returns all Transaction instances (all resources available for this endpoint)
-- GET with ID (/transaction/id) - returns Transaction with specified id
+- GET with ID (/transaction/{id}) - returns Transaction with specified id
 - POST (/transaction) - saves Transaction, specified in request body, to endpoint resources (increasing its count towards 100).
 If any of the fields in the request body will be empty or mispelled, mockapi.io will pre-fill these values for you - keep that in mind and double-check if you are sending what you think
-- DELETE (/account/id) - deletes Transaction with specified id from endpoint resources
+- DELETE (/account/{id}) - deletes Transaction with specified id from endpoint resources

 ## Search parameters
 Add query params to GET request:

-- `/blogs?search=blog1` - search by all fields for string `blog1`
+- `mockapi.io/api/v1/user?search=37069069069` - search by all fields for string `37069069069`
-- `/blogs?title=cool%20blog` - search by `title` field for string `cool blog` (you need to use percent encoding for all special chars, in this case - whitespace.
-More about this https://developer.mozilla.org/en-US/docs/Glossary/percent-encoding)
+- `mockapi.io/api/v1/user?phoneNumber=37069069069` - search by `phoneNumber` field for string `37069069069` (you need to use percent encoding for whitespaces, use `%20` instead of whitespace)

 # UI
 You are free to make any UI based on the requirements.
 You can use your favourite banking application as an inspiration.

 # Scenes